generosity with a church building

 There’s another way to get facilities — renovate an older church building that’s gifted from an older declining congregation. (cf. Generosity from Generation to Generation)

-What am amazing story in the heart of Durham, North Carolina!
-95-year old Lakewood Baptist Church deeded its building to the younger Grace Mission Community Church and now cohabitate [sic] as 2 churches on 1 campus.
+And, I heard about this story of an older church gifting their building to a younger church from Isaac Park (@isaacpark), an amazing story in the heart of Durham, North Carolina!
+95-year old Lakewood Baptist Church (about the building) deeded its building to the younger Grace Mission Community Church and now cohabitate [sic] as 2 churches on 1 campus. [update: since September 2014, the building is now occupied by Oak Church]

 Granted, some older church buildings are located in a place where fewer people now live, so that real estate might not be useful for worship gatherings.
 I think those church buildings can still be generosity deeded over to a next generation of worshippers as good stewardship.
 Plus, a very tangible connection with the history of the saints upon whose shoulders we stand.
 Could be better outreach, too — Unchurched Prefer Cathedrals Over Contemporary Church Buildings.